sundmanbo/opencalphad/TQ3lib-clean/readme.txt

 subroutines.
 There are different versions of this file on the isoC directories as we are still in the development statge.

+The pure C version has been removed.

 Directories:

-- C has a very primitive C connection to OC

-- F90 has 4 Fortran examples, all very simple cases.
+- F90 has 5 Fortran examples, all very simple cases.

 - isoC-Teslos example with the firrst liboctqisoc.F90 library using the isoC binding for F90 and C++.
 Teslos is the user name of a